uberkael/awk-yasnippets/README.md

-# AWK Emacs yasnippet snippets.
+# awk Emacs yasnippet snippets

 A collection of `awk` snippets for the `Emacs` [yasnippet](https://github.com/joaotavora/yasnippet) plugin.